 Lists are very important in document formatting.
-Lists can be either bulleted or numbered, and these lists automatically update as you add or remove list items.
+They can be either bulleted or numbered, and they automatically update as you add or remove items.

 These are the few methods to create bulleted or numbered lists in InDesign.

-1. Convert existing list items to bulleted or numbered lists: Select the entire list to convert to bulleted or numbered list, then click Bulleted List or Numbered List button in Bullets and Numbering section of Properties panel.
+- Convert existing list items to bulleted or numbered lists: Select the entire list to convert to a bulleted or numbered list, then click the Bulleted List or Numbered List button in the Bullets and Numbering section of the Properties panel.

-2. Using paragraph style to create a list: For this you can read the article about how to create paragraph style for running list.
+- Using paragraph style to create a list: For this, you can read the article about creating paragraph style for a running list.

-6. Windows > Properties > Options in Bullets and Numbering Section > Change the List Type as required.
-Choose None as List Type value to remove list, or click Bulleted List or Numbered List button in Bullets and Numbering section of Properties panel to end the current list.
+- Windows > Properties > Options in Bullets and Numbering Section > Change the List Type as required.
+Choose None as List Type value to remove list or click Bulleted List or Numbered List button in Bullets and Numbering section of Properties panel to end the current list.

 Note that an automatically generated list is not inserted in document pages.
 Therefore, they cannot be selected or searched unless converted into text.